AydenGarcia00/AydenGarcia00/README.md

-## Hi there this is a little bit of information about myself👋
+## Hi, this is a little bit of information about myself👋

 <!--
 **AydenGarcia00/AydenGarcia00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.